UCL/tus-rec-challenge/task.md

 # Freehand US Reconstruction

-The aim of Freehand US reconstruction is to estimate the transformation between any pair of US frames in a US scan without any external tracker, and thus reconstruct 2D Ultrasound (US) images into a 3D volume (see [Fig. 1](#figure1)).
+The aim of Freehand US reconstruction is to estimate the transformation between any pair of US frames in a US scan without any external tracker, and thus reconstruct 2D US images into a 3D volume (see [Fig. 1](#figure1)).

 <div align=center>
   <a